-The violation of criteria indicated by the presence of fish consumption advisories is further supported by the presence of measureable PCB concentrations in the water column in excess of the surface water quality standard.
+The exceedances of criteria indicated by the presence of fish consumption advisories is further supported by the presence of measurable PCB concentrations in the water column in excess of the applicable surface water quality PCB criterion.
 Twenty-two main stem channel sites in the tidal Estuary were sampled in September 2012 for PCBs, and analyzed using EPA method 1668 Rev A. Sampling stations were located from Biles Channel near Trenton NJ, to the ocean boundary between Cape May and Lewis.
 Whole water samples were analyzed for all 209 PCB congeners.
-Total PCB concentrations range from approximately 200 pg/L, at the ocean boundary, to a maximum of 9,600 pg/L in Zone 5, and decreasing to approximately 3,000 pg/L in Zone 2.
-All PCB concentrations exceed the former and current PCB water quality criteria for the protection of human health from carcinogenic effects at 16 pg/L.
+Total PCB concentrations range from approximately 200 pg/L, at the ocean boundary, to a maximum of 9,600 pg/L in Zone 5, and decreasing to approximately an average concentration of 2,000 pg/L in Zone 2.
+All PCB concentrations exceed the current PCB water quality criterion for the protection of human health from carcinogenic effects at 16 pg/L. DRBC collected ambient water column samples for PCB analyses in 2015 at the same sites in the Delaware River Estuary and Bay.
+Results indicated that whole water concentrations ranged from approximately 400 pg/L near the ocean to a maximum of 17,700 pg/L in Zone 5 and decreasing to an average concentration of 2,000 pg/L in Zone 2.